Pedro de Negro: Career and knighthood

 According to William Patten, Pedro de Negro was knighted by the Duke of Somerset following the battle of Pinkie and the capture of Leith on 28 September 1547 at Roxburgh Castle.
 Two other Spanish captains were knighted, Christpher Diaz and Alonso de Ville.
 Another source lists Pedro Negro and Alonso de Villeseige among knights made by the Earl of Warwick at Berwick-upon-Tweed.
 On New Year's Day, Edward VI gave him a half mark (6s-8d) as a reward.
-English sources sometimes name him as "Petro Negro" or "Peter Negroo".
-The Scottish author John Lesley, writing in Latin, called him "Petrus Niger" and linked him with another Spanish captain Julián Romero.

 Siege of Haddington

 An English army occupied and fortified the town of Haddington, East Lothian as a foothold in Scotland.
 Haddington is near to the coast and could be supplied by sea and land.
 French and Scottish forces surrounded Haddington.
 In June 1548, the English commander Grey of Wilton chose Pedro de Negro, and 100 Spanish soldiers from Pedro de Gamboa's command to reinforce the garrison.
 On 29 June 1548 Pedro Negro and the Spanish troops tried unsuccessfully to cross enemy lines into the town.
 In July, French troops prepared ladders for an assault on the town.
 The English army outside the town made plans to get supplies to the defenders.

 On 7 July 1548, an English soldier Thomas Holcroft described a plan, that 150 of Pedro de Gamboa's mounted arquebusiers, commanded by Pedro de Negro, and other soldiers would ride through French lines from Linton bridge to relieve the siege.
 Some of the force would ride back to the English camp, while others would join the garrison in Haddington, after being "well-instructed how to work for their defence within".
 The Scottish leader, Regent Arran, ordered the gentlemen of Lothian to assemble and block the approach to Haddington on the River Tyne east of the Abbey of St Mary at Haddington.
 According to a Spanish chronicle now known as the Chronicle of Henry VIII, Pedro de Negro successfully broke through.
 The chronicle relates that the Spanish and English cavalrymen rode into Haddington carrying bags of gunpowder.
 Rather than return to Linton through enemy lines, they slaughtered their own horses outside the town gates.
 The rotting horses in the summer heat deterred French attacks.
 After the French and Scottish had withdrawn, Pedro de Negro buried them in three pits.